 Not everything needs automation

 As discussed, automating your tests can help you speed up tasks considerably.
-However, automating the wrong type of test cases can have the opposite impact.
+However, automating the wrong types of test cases can have the opposite impact.
 Most software testing companies still use manual testing.
 It is important to know when to apply automation and when to stick to manual testing.
 You can read further about it here.

 Reduce regression rates